vargaandrea/git_cheat_sheet/fix_forked_master.md

     git remote -v
     git pull upstram master
     ```
-    Now you have a master again fully in sync with the upstream master.
+    Now you have a master again fully in sync with the upstream master, and old_master containig all your changes.
-    You can create a branch from it, do your changes and make a PR.
+    You can create a branches from master, do your changes and make PRs.

 ### Moral of the story
 Always make a branch for your changes :D.